ADHD and the Use of Sans Fonts: Do They Make a Real Impact on the Legibility?

 Improving the Legibility for People With ADHD

-[1] Adobe classifies the fonts in eight (8) categories, and Google in five (5)
+1. Adobe classifies fonts into eight (8) categories, and Google into five (5).

-[2] Poole, Axel.
+2. Poole, Axel.
 Which Are More Legible: Serif or Sans Serif Typefaces?
-[Last visit: May 2020]
+[Last visited: May 2020].

 As a typographer, book designer, and font nerd (and person with ASD/ADD), I think is a great take!
 The art of designing for legibility unfortunately has been lost.